dslivken/cli-tours-app/README.md

 # cli data gem project

-this will scrape tours from the www.globus.com based on the search term input by the user
+this will scrape tours from the a website tbd based on the search term input by the user